Conchylicultor/MusicGenerator/README.md

 ## Installation

-The program require the following dependencies (easy to install using pip):
+The program requires the following dependencies (easy to install using pip):
  * Python 3
  * TensorFlow (tested with v0.10.0rc0.
 Won't work with previous versions)
  * CUDA (for using gpu, see TensorFlow [installation page](https://www.tensorflow.org/versions/master/get_started/os_setup.html#optional-install-cuda-gpus-on-linux) for more details)